duke-git/lancet/docs/convertor.md

 ### <span id="ToMap">ToMap</span>

-<p>Convert a slice or an array of structs to a map based on iteratee function. </p>
+<p>Convert a slice of structs to a map based on iteratee function. </p>

 <b>Signature:</b>